GaspardMerten/date_range_picker/README.md

 Date Range Picker 📅

 Date Range Picker is a user-friendly and simple package for Flutter that allows users to select a date range.
 It's designed to evolve over time, and its components are built to be reusable.

-Its main features are:
-- Simple and user-friendly interface
-- Customizable theme
-- Field and form field components
-- Reusable components

 ![Date Range Picker](
 https://raw.githubusercontent.com/GaspardMerten/date_range_picker/main/assets/screen.png)